-R1. about the roles different people (e.g. acquaintances, friends and relatives) playin ourlives
+R1. about the roles different people (e.g. acquaintances, friends and relatives) play in our lives

-R2. to identify the people who love and care for them and what they do to help them
+R2. to identify the people who love and care for them and what they do to help them feel cared for

-R3. about different types of families including those that may be different to their own

-R4. to identify common features of family life
+R3, about different types of families including those that may be different to their own R4, to identify common features of family life

-R5. that it is important to tell someone (such as their teacher) if something about their family makes them unhappy or worried els lonely and what to do
+R5. that it is important to tell someone (such as their teacher) if something about their family makes themunhappy or worked